.

 Supporting Businesses In The Sector —

-We address broader business matters impacting members: that include taxation, workplace relations, awards, superannuation, competition law, digital transformation, and data privacy.
-By influencing government understanding, AVAA helps members manage obligations while maintaining focus on delivering trusted professional services.
+We address broader business matters impacting members that include taxation, workplace relations, awards, superannuation, competition law, digital transformation, and data privacy.
+By influencing government understanding of the sector’s needs, AVAA helps members focus on delivering trusted professional services in an environment in which they are not frustrated by red tape.

 Working With Government —